This document gives you information on how to prepare Windows servers for installation of H-Sphere components and notes

 No other permissions are modified.
 If needed, change them by yourself.

 Hardware and Partitioning Requirements

-For better functioning we recommend having not less than 256RAM.
+For better functioning we recommend to have not less than 256RAM.

 And as for partitions it's better to break it into two: